 - Language Specific Artifacts

-- If an app offers a console, try not to use it.
+- If an app offers a GUI, try not to use it.
+Use the CLI.

-- If a solution looks good but it does not offer an SDK, or at least a REST API, skip it.
+- If a solution looks good but it does not offer a CLI, an SDK, or at least a REST API, skip it.

 Hamcrest: Matchers that can be combined to create flexible expressions of intent.
 Was just Java, now available for most languages.